Visit King Johns Castle in Limerick

 King Johns Castle was designed and built as a stronghold to protect and defend with features of a barracks included in the design.
 Thomond bridge was built to replace an old bridge that is linked to King Johns Castle.
 The building has many nice features.

 These towers are linked with four massive stone curtain walls.
 These walls are adjacent to the River Shannon to protect and defend from attacks.
-The design and location of King John castles was a very clever design and a huge project at the time when it was built.
+The design and location of King John’s castles were very clever design and a huge project at the time when it was built.

 Check out this article on 2 days in Limerick with some cool stuff to see and do!